AnirudhNandan/TidyDataProject/README.md

 The resulting dataset was uploaded to coursera portal.

 #### Procedure to read the resulting data set:
-The data set was written using write.table(ResultRequired,row.names=FALSE) therefore to properly read the file into R you have to use data <- read.table(ResultRequired,row.names=FALSE).
+The data set was written using write.table(ResultRequired,row.names=FALSE) therefore to properly read the file into R you have to use data <- read.table(ResultRequired,header=FALSE).
 Refer: https://class.coursera.org/getdata-013/forum/thread?thread_id=30

 #### Tidyness: